hegza/black-scholes-example-standalone/TRANSPILATION_GUIDE.md

 	* The Python code did not have type ascriptions, and the transpiler had to use a placeholder type.
     * We replace the placeholders like `_` in "src/black_scholes.rs" function signatures with the double-precision floating point type: `f64`.
 It's safest to use "find & replace" and "match by word" to avoid underscores in other names.
 In short, replace all `_` in signatures with `f64`.
     * Let's also add the missing return value for the functions: `pub fn .. -> f64 {`
+7. If you're still stuck, you can stash current changes and checkout the pre-transpiled code `git stash && git checkout final`.

 ## Part 4: Benchmark & Profile